 This guide is a collection of resources and practical advice for living in Beijing.
-These are the subjects we will cover:

 The cost of living in Beijing